Heat and hot weather - information for health professionals

 People who exercise in the heat may not be able to sweat enough to keep the body cool.
-On days of extreme heat, it is best to avoid the hottest part of the day to exercise.
+During a heatwave, it is best to avoid the hottest part of the day to exercise.
 It is suggested to drink at least ½ a litre of fluids in the two hours before exercising and to continue to drink whilst exercising and afterwards.

 People at higher risk of serious health effects